Nuclear fusion–fission hybrid: Fission basics

-The waste contains most of the 235U it started with, only 1% or so of the energy in the fuel is extracted by the time it reaches the point where it is no longer fissile.
-One solution to this problem is to reprocess the fuel, which uses chemical processes to separate the 235U (and other non-poison elements) from the waste, and then mixes the extracted 235U5 in fresh fuel loads.
+The waste contains most of the 235U it started with, only 1% or so of the energy in the fuel has been extracted by the time it reaches the point where it is no longer fissile.
+One solution to this problem is to reprocess the fuel, which uses chemical processes to separate the 235U (and other non-poison elements) from the waste, and then mixes the extracted 235U in fresh fuel loads.
 This reduces the amount of new fuel that needs to be mined and also concentrates the unwanted portions of the waste into a smaller load.
 Reprocessing is expensive, however, and it has generally been more economical to simply buy fresh fuel from the mine.

 Like 235U, 239Pu can maintain a chain reaction, so it is a useful reactor fuel.
 However, 239Pu is not found in commercially useful amounts in nature.
 Another possibility is to breed 239Pu from the 238U through neutron capture, or various other means.
 This process only occurs with higher-energy neutrons than would be found in a moderated reactor, so a conventional reactor only produces small amounts of Pu when the neutron is captured within the fuel mass before it is moderated.

-More typically, special reactors are used that are designed specifically for the breeding of 239Pu.
-The simplest way to achieve this is to further enrich the original 235U fuel well beyond what is needed for use in a moderated reactor, to the point where the 235U maintains criticality even with the fast neutrons.
+It is possible to build a reactor that does not require a moderator.
+To do so, the fuel has to be further enriched, to the point where the 235U is common enough to maintain criticality even with fast neutrons.
 The extra fast neutrons escaping the fuel load can then be used to breed fuel in a 238U assembly surrounding the reactor core, most commonly taken from the stocks of depleted uranium.
-239Pu can also be used for the core, which means once the system is up and running, it can be refuelled using the 239Pu it creates, with enough left over to fee into other reactors as well.
+239Pu can also be used for the core, which means once the system is up and running, it can be refuelled using the 239Pu it creates, with enough left over to feed into other reactors as well.
+This concept is known as a breeder reactor.

 Extracting the 239Pu from the 238U feedstock can be achieved with chemical processing, in the same fashion as normal reprocessing.
 The difference is that the mass will contain far fewer other elements, particularly some of the highly radioactive fission products found in normal nuclear waste.
-Nevertheless, the cost of extracting the fuel and the additional cost of the breeder reactor designs has made the economics of breeders unattractive, and commercial breeder plants have ceased operation.